gardener/landscapercli/docs/examples/component-descriptor-blueprint/README.md

-# Echo Server Example Inline Blueprint
+# Echo Server Example Component Desciptor

 This examples contains an installation with an inline blueprint.
 ## Steps